akshatkavia-ai/ai-query-assistant-4361/ai_app_backend/README.md

 - Backend will start and run even if `DATABASE_URL` is not set or database is unavailable
 - Backend will start even if `GEMINI_API_KEY` is not set (but /ask endpoint will return 503)
 - For local development with React frontend, CORS_ORIGINS must include `http://localhost:3000`
+- For deployed environments, include all frontend origins (local + production)

 ### Setting Up Environment Variables